Conditions of entry

 • Image 2 and 3: The two supporting images do not need to adhere to art prize guidelines.

-• New media entries must include a still from the work along with actual artwork (or excerpt of artwork) in one of the following formats: MP3, MP4, AVI or WMA.
+• New media entries must include a still from the work along with actual artwork (or excerpt of artwork) in one of the following formats: MP4 or AVI.
 A maximum duration of 30 minutes (incl. credits).

 • An artist statement about the nominated work (maximum 150 words, in Word doc format only, 2MB)